Let's Not Comment on Someone's Body

 Say thank you, talk about something you’ve been doing recently that’s exciting you

-If you’r comfortable with the person/you feel comfortable being forward
+If you’re comfortable with the person/you feel comfortable being forward

 Pivot the conversation to what your body can do for you

 Body neutrality has helped me when it come’s to people commenting on my body.
-For me the focus of body neutrality is in what my body does for me, and accepting it as is is.
-It’s about preacticing body acceptance than body positivity which can be an easier stepping stone.
+For me the focus of body neutrality is on what my body does for me, and accepting it as is is.

 https://www.verywellmind.com/how-to-practice-body-neutrality-5120914